seanlowe/seanlowe/README.md

 ### Hello! 👋

 Hi, I'm @seanlowe!
-I'm an early Senior level Software Developer actively looking for work!
-My most recent experiences were working with TypeScript, but I'd love to learn how to work with Golang, Rust, or Python.
+I'm an early Senior level Software Developer, currently working with PHP Laravel and Java Spring Boot in my professional role.
+In my personal projects, I use a mix of TypeScript, Golang, or Python.

 In my free time, I tinker with various technologies such as Next.js, Neovim, Rust, and Godot.